 Looking to save money and improve energy efficiency?

-There are hundred of smart appliances that can support you on your journey to sustainability.
+There are hundreds of smart appliances that can support you on your journey to sustainability.

 Small details such as opting for boiling water taps can reduce water consumption and are a great alternative to boiling the kettle every hours or so.

-Even which dishwasher you choose can influence how energy efficient your home is.
-Look out for energy star ratings to ensure you pick appliances that aren’t going to waste energy and money.
+Even the type of dishwasher you choose can influence how energy efficient your home is.
+Look out for energy star ratings to ensure you pick appliances that aren’t going to waste energy and drain your bank account.